How to boost your immune system naturally

 Ginger is a powerful anti-inflammatory that has the power to break down toxins and boost the immune system.

 Various studies have shown ginger has potential as an anti-cancer treatment

 Besides the anti-cancer potency, ginger also improved cardiovascular disorders, diabetes, and gastrointestinal health (Source) conditions that can adversely affect the immune system.

 Ginger offers great support to the immune system perhaps due to its antioxidant effect.
 According to research, ginger leads to the production of more antibodies, hence boosting immunity.

-The great thing is that you can incorporate ginger in many dishes.
+The great thing is that you can incorporate ginger into many dishes.

 Green tea has many health benefits.
 It contains catechins, powerful antioxidants that are also anti-cancer, anti-fungal, and anti-viral.
 Green tea also contains amino acids that are immunomodulatory as well.

-The EGCG and the EGC in green tea act as immunomodulatory influencing the proliferation of T lymphocytes and cytokines production.
+The EGCG and the EGC in green tea act as immunomodulatory influencing the proliferation of T lymphocytes and cytokine production.